News: Gunnison Sage-grouse

 process.
 Sisk-a-dee works with county, state and federal agencies,

-including Western State College of Colorado, and other non-profit organizations,
+including Western State Colorado University, and other non-profit organizations,

 as well as landowners.